Marker Logo

 Horticulture & Forestry.
 In addition, it is included in the Daughters of the American Revolution, and the South Dakota State Historical Society Markers series lists.
 A significant historical year for this entry is 1940.

 Location.
 44° 25.67′ N, 103° 42.912′ W. Marker is near Whitewood, South Dakota, in Lawrence County.
-Marker is at the intersection of U.S. 85 and Polo Loop, on the right when traveling north on U.S. 85.
+It is at the intersection of U.S. 85 and Polo Loop, on the right when traveling north on U.S. 85.
 Touch for map.
 Marker is in this post office area: Whitewood SD 57793, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Frawley Brothers Upper Ranch (approx. 1.3 miles away); Henry Weston Smith (approx. 1.6 miles away); Preacher Smith of Deadwood Gulch (approx. 1.6 miles away); The Cowboy & The Conservationist (approx. 2.9 miles away); Where It All Begins (approx. 2.9 miles away); First Deadwood Gold Discovery (approx. 2.9 miles away); Buttes (approx. 2.9 miles away); Theodore Roosevelt “The American” (approx. 3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Frawley Brothers Upper Ranch (approx. 1.3 miles away); Henry Weston Smith (approx. 1.6 miles away); Preacher Smith of Deadwood Gulch (approx. 1.6 miles away); Sharing an Experience (approx. 2.1 miles away); vision to reality (approx. 2.1 miles away); Centennial School (approx. 2.3 miles away); Frawley Brothers Middle Ranch (approx. 2.3 miles away); The Cowboy & The Conservationist (approx. 2.9 miles away).

 1940 DAR Penny Pines Forest Marker image.
 Click for full size.

-Photographed By Connor Olson, October 7, 2021
+Photographed by Connor Olson, October 7, 2021

 2. 1940 DAR Penny Pines Forest Marker